Discharge advice for patients following cataract surgery

 What can I do for the first week after my surgery?

-You can do your normal activities such as reading, watching television, going out, and light housework, but please avoid lifting anything heavy.
+You can continue doing your normal activities.
+This includes reading, watching television, going out, and doing light housework.
+Do not lift anything heavy.

 Do not lean forward to wash your hair, lean backwards instead, keeping soap and tap water away from your eye.